samanthafrances/snowlink/README.md

 - PUT /profiles/{profile-id}: Updates an existing user profile in the database.

 ## Post-MVP
+- Enable users to add events to their Calender
-- Users can view others in their radius and message them directly.
+- Enable users to view others in their radius and message them directly.
-- Users can plan for upcoming trips and create saved lists of events they want to attend.
+- Enable users to plan for upcoming trips and create saved lists of events they want to attend.
-- Business such as ski resorts themselves, restaurants, bars, etc can create business accounts where they pay to boost their events in have more visibility and turn out.
-Think Yelp.
+- Enable business such as ski resorts themselves, restaurants, bars, etc. to create business accounts where they pay to boost their events in have more visibility and attendance.
 - Patent the app idea

 ## Project Planning